What is the Digital Millennium Copyright Act?

-Google keeps a pretty short list of the types of content that it will remove from search results.
-In addition to illegal or protected information such as child sexual abuse images, certain medical and financial information and government identification, one of these is intellectual property.
-This includes trademarks, copyrights, patents, trade secrets and other proprietary rights.
+Google keeps a fairly short list of the types of content that it will remove from search results.
+In addition to illegal or protected information such as child sexual abuse images, certain medical and financial information, and government identification, one of these is intellectual property.
+This includes trademarks, copyrights, patents, trade secrets, and other proprietary rights.

 Here are some examples of what Google considers as commonly misappropriated copyrighted content:

 - Cover art for music albums, video games, and books

 - Marketing images from movies, television, or video games

 - Artwork or images from comic books, cartoons, movies, music videos, or television

 Google search result removals have grown exponentially over the years.
 As Google indexes more content and people rely more on search results, the requests to remove these results go up.
 At any given time, Google can be handling billions of requests.